 Review of the Senior President of Tribunals’ Annual Report 2021

 Senior President of Tribunals, Sir Keith Lindblom recently presented the 2021 annual report.
-You can access the 213 page report and read it: here.
 This is the first report presented by the current Senior President of Tribunals, who was appointed in September 2020.

 Senior President’s Introduction